mui/material-ui/docs/data/system/getting-started/the-sx-prop/the-sx-prop.md

 }
 ```

-If the value is between [0, 1], it's converted to percent.
+If the value is between [0, 1], it's converted to a percentage.
-Otherwise, it is directly set on the CSS property.
+Otherwise, it is directly set on the CSS property:

 ```jsx
 <Box sx={{ width: 1/2 }} /> // equivalent to width: '50%'
 <Box sx={{ width: 20 }} /> // equivalent to width: '20px'
 ```

-_Head to the [sizing page](/system/sizing/) for more details._
+Read the [Sizing page](/system/sizing/) for more details.

 ### Spacing

-The spacing properties: `margin`, `padding` and the corresponding longhand properties multiply the values they receive by the `theme.spacing` value (the default for the value is `8px`).
+The spacing properties `margin`, `padding`, and the corresponding longhand properties multiply the values they receive by the `theme.spacing` value (the default for the value is `8px`):

 ```jsx
 <Box sx={{ margin: 2 }} />